psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 From several of the sources thus far included, the existence of various traditions relating to *souling* and *soul cakes* in Shropshire appears well attested to.

-In 1872, Askew Roberts, editor of the *Bye-Gones* "hyperlocal" version of *Notes & Queries* published via the Oswestry Advertizer (Oswestry being a Shropshire town a few miles North-West of Shreswbury) appears to have contributed a further note on the topic to *Notes & Queries* [*Vol 10 Iss 256*](https://archive.org/details/sim_notes-and-queries_1872-11-23_10_256/page/408/mode/2up), p409, published November 23rd, 1872.
+In 1872, Askew Roberts, editor of the *Bye-Gones* "hyperlocal" version of *Notes & Queries* published via the Oswestry Advertizer (Oswestry being a Shropshire town a few miles North-West of Shrewsbury) appears to have contributed a further note on the topic to *Notes & Queries* [*Vol 10 Iss 256*](https://archive.org/details/sim_notes-and-queries_1872-11-23_10_256/page/408/mode/2up), p409, published November 23rd, 1872.
 His note was perhaps inspired by the question to *Bye-Gones* of October 20th, 1872, (p98) on the question of All Saints' Eve customs in which "Cynog", the questioner, asked: *I should very much like to see, in __Bye-gones__, an account of the manner in which the festival is kept *this* year of grace, 1872, in the Borders of Wales.*

 > Hallow E'en at Oswestry.—
 >